benbrastmckie/.config/README.md

 When you reopen `Alacritty` Fish should be the default shell inside a Tmux window.
 You are now read use NeoVim in Alacritty, complete with Tmux and the Fish shell.
+See the [Cheat Sheet](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md) for the Tmux commands.

 # Arch Linux Installation